10 Best Backpacking Tents Reviewed

 Ease of Use

 Reviewers said that putting up the tent was a quick process that took no time at all.
-Disassembling it was also a piece of cake.
+Disassembly was also a piece of cake.

 The tent is composed of sturdy aluminum poles and a UV resistant fabric.
 The rainfly also keeps out water.
 The floor is also highly resistant to wear and tear.
-Th tent also features sturdy zippers that won’t get stuck or break.
+The tent also features sturdy zippers that won’t get stuck or break.
 Best of all?
-The tent is backed by a Lifetime Warranty.
+The tent is backed by a lifetime warranty.

 The tent has a fair bit of storage space considering it’s so compact.
 There are pockets inside to put stuff, and the rainfly juts out a bit to cover a vestibule area.
 The mesh walls are a great feature that ensures proper ventilation during hot weather.
 Another neat feature is the fact that the tent is free standing, so there’s no need to stake it down.
 This helps make setup even quicker and fuss-free.

 - Quick to setup

 - Not good for those taller than 6 feet.